reemalmuqbil/reemalmuqbil.github.io/_posts/2019-09-23-Predict-Jewelry-Prices.md

  * __Convert non-numerical dimensions into numeric:__
  Because the data was acquired via scraping a website, we have it in a textual format.
 This step transforms the columns datatypes into numerical datatype to feed the dataset into the linear regression in a suitable format.

+ * __Handle missing values:__
+ handling the missing values procedure was applied on two dimensions: records-wise and features-wise.
+Columns which had the majority of its entries empty (e.g., ring_size column) were discarded.
+Nevertheless, rows which had the majority of its columns empty due to perhaps internet connection issues or scraping issues in general were also discarded from the dataset.

+ * __Detecting and handling outliers.__